vshpotter/microsoft-365-docs/microsoft-365/commerce/licenses/product-keys-for-vl.md

 ## Use volume licensing product keys to activate earlier versions

-All volume licensing customers have the right to use product keys for re-imaging and downgrade purposes.
+All volume licensing customers have the right to use product keys for reimaging and downgrade purposes.
 Select Plus, Enterprise Agreement (EA), and Select customers have limited evaluation rights for training and back-up.
-For more information about re-imaging rights, see [Product licensing briefs](https://www.microsoft.com/licensing/docs/view/Licensing-Briefs).
+For more information about reimaging rights, see [Product licensing briefs](https://www.microsoft.com/licensing/docs/view/Licensing-Briefs).

-Re-imaging rights are granted to all Microsoft Volume Licensing customers.
-Under these rights, customers can re-image Original Equipment Manufacturer (OEM) or Full Packaged Product (FPP) licensed copies by using media provided under their agreement if the copies made from the volume licensing media are identical to the original licensed product.
+Reimaging rights are granted to all Microsoft Volume Licensing customers.
+Under these rights, customers can reimage Original Equipment Manufacturer (OEM) or Full Packaged Product (FPP) licensed copies by using media provided under their agreement if the copies made from the volume licensing media are identical to the original licensed product.
 You can find the volume license keys in the admin center in the product details panel on the **Keys** tab or request your keys through Microsoft Assisted Support.
 To find support phone numbers, see [Volume License Key Phone Numbers | Microsoft Volume Licensing](https://www.microsoft.com/licensing/existing-customer/activation-centers?rtc=1?rtc=1).

 > [!NOTE]
-> If you're an Open License customer, you must buy at least one unit of the product that you want to re-image to get access to the product media and receive a product key.
+> If you're an Open License customer, you must buy at least one unit of the product that you want to reimage to get access to the product media and receive a product key.

 ## Contact support